AlaaAbusafia/HTML-Sass-SinglePage/README.md

 # koda-exam
-static single page that reproduces the design as a mobile ready page.
+Static single page that reproduces the design as a mobile ready page.
+The page has been built with HTML, HTML5, CSS,CSS3 and CSS preprocessor (Sass).
+And it extended with package manager.
+The Bootstrap framwork has been added with its dependencies like jquery and popper.

 Project Root
 └── assets